-I want to take a little time to talk about why I love homemaking.
+I want to take a little time to talk about why I love modern homemaking.
 I can’t claim to be the best homemaker.
-I don’t necessarily keep the cleanest house, I still do a terrible job at folding fitted sheets, and I continue to learn more and more every day about my chosen profession.
+I don’t necessarily keep the cleanest house, I still do a terrible job at folding fitted sheets, and I continue to learn more and more every day about my chosen profession, but I’ve learned a few tips and tricks to love homemaking.

 Yes, I just called homemaking my chosen profession.
 When I was growing up, I never said I wanted to be a homemaker.
 I wanted to be a wife, a mommy, a teacher, an astronaut, a veterinarian, a scientist, and many other things, but I never would have thought I wanted to be a homemaker.
 Turns out, as a homemaker I’m just about all of those things I just mentioned except maybe an astronaut.
 Haha!